n8n vs Make vs Zapier: Honest Comparison (2026)

 Choose Zapier When:

-- You need something working in 10 minutes
+- You want it up and running in the next 10 minutes

-- You need a specific niche integration that only Zapier has
+- You need to connect to some unusual app that only Zapier supports

 Choose Make When:

-- You’re comfortable spending 2-3 hours learning a new tool
+- You don’t mind spending a couple of hours learning a new tool

-- You want more power than Zapier without needing code
+- You want more muscle than Zapier without having to write code

 Choose n8n When:

-- You need complex logic, custom code, or unusual integrations
+- You need clever logic, your own code, or connections to unusual services

-- You’re building automations as a core part of your business
+- Automation is a core part of how your business runs

 What I Actually Use (And Why)

-- I build automations for clients — I need maximum flexibility to handle any requirement
+- I build automations for clients — so I need the freedom to handle whatever anyone throws at me

-- My clients’ data stays on servers I control — for customer support inbox we pair it with Chatwoot (see Chatwoot vs Intercom)
+- My clients’ data stays on servers I control — and for handling their support messages in one place, we pair it with Chatwoot (see Chatwoot vs Intercom)

-But when a client asks me to set up something simple — say, “when someone fills out my Typeform, add them to my Google Sheet and send them an email” — I sometimes recommend Make.
-It’s faster to set up, the client can maintain it themselves, and at $10.59/month for 10,000 operations, it’s genuinely good value.
+But when a client wants something simple — say, “when someone fills out my Typeform, add them to my Google Sheet and send them an email” — I’ll sometimes point them to Make instead.
+It’s quicker to set up, they can look after it themselves, and at $10.59/month for 10,000 actions, it’s honestly a great deal.

 Common Mistakes to Avoid

-Mistake 3: Over-engineering.
-If you need to send a Slack notification when a form is submitted, Zapier does that in 2 minutes.
-Don’t set up a self-hosted n8n instance for that.
+Mistake 3: Building something far fancier than you need.
+If all you want is a Slack message whenever a form comes in, Zapier does that in 2 minutes flat.
+Don’t go standing up your own n8n server just for that.

 April 2026 Update: What Changed This Quarter

-Three updates worth knowing if you’re deciding now:
+Three changes worth knowing about if you’re deciding right now:

 May 2026 Update: What’s Verifiable This Month